 Psychosis: This is common in the later stages, and it can affect nearly 1 in 3 people with PD.
 It can range from minor illusions and vivid dreams to hallucinations, confusion, and paranoia.
 Hallucinations are usually visual, but some people hear and feel things that are not there.

 Sensory changes: People with PD often lose their sense of smell.
 This can happen long before other symptoms appear.
 Experts consider it a predictor of PD.
 Some people experience a numbness, tingling, and prickling in the skin.

-Pain: Pain is a common problem with PD, affecting over 60 percent of people with the disease, according to one study.
-Some people also experience a reduced sense of pain.
+Pain: Pain is a common problem with PD, affecting over

 A person can have PD for a long time without noticeable symptoms.
 In addition, many of the symptoms can also occur with other conditions.